Los Alamos High School: Curriculum

 The Los Alamos High School has a standards-based curriculum and allows students to develop an individualized four-year plan.
-Advanced Placement (AP) courses are offered in German, Spanish, French, physics, biology, chemistry, calculus, statistics, English, American history, European history, psychology, and computers.
+Advanced Placement (AP) courses are offered in German, Spanish, French, physics, biology, chemistry, environmental science, calculus, statistics, English (both Lit. and Lang.), American history, European history, psychology, Fine Arts, and computers.
 Students also participate in NJROTC, educational work study, a building trades program, an automotive program, marketing and office technology courses, and concurrent enrollment at the University of New Mexico's Los Alamos Branch Campus which is located adjacent to the high school.
 Students who desire a different approach to education can apply to the School of Choice, a project-oriented, cooperative learning, interdisciplinary program.
 Comprehensive special education programs are available at all levels including work study and vocational training.
 Work-related courses for credit include student assistant and student intern (stipend), which involve work on campus; MAPS (Mentorship, Apprenticeship, Partnership), which places students in the community (credit only); and Co-op Work Experience, which employs students throughout the community.